MattHalloran/StartupFromScratch/k8s/README.md

 *   **Secrets Management (Vault Integration for Local K8s Development):**
     *   When using `scripts/main/develop.sh --target k8s-cluster` with Vault enabled (via `scripts/main/setup.sh --secrets-source vault`):
+        *   The `scripts/helpers/setup/target/k8s_cluster.sh` script will configure the local Minikube Vault instance with the policies and the `vrooli-vso-sync-role`.
-        *   The VSO configurations in `k8s/chart/values-dev.yaml` (e.g., `vso.enabled`, `vso.vaultAddr`, `vso.secrets`) are used.
+        *   The VSO configurations in `k8s/chart/values-dev.yaml` (e.g., `vso.enabled`, `vso.vaultAddr`, `vso.k8sAuthRole: "vrooli-vso-sync-role"`, and the granular `vso.secrets` structure) are used.
-        *   Ensure these point to your local/dev Vault instance and the correct secret paths.
+        *   Ensure these point to your local/dev Vault instance and the correct secret paths as defined by the policies (e.g., `secret/data/vrooli/config/shared-all`).

 This Helm chart provides a structured and maintainable way to manage your Kubernetes deployments as the Vrooli application evolves.